-Börze is a sleek downtown restaurant that serves uncomplicated traditional Hungarian food from early morning until midnight, seven days a week.
-Its name pays homage to the enormous 1907 building across the street that used to be the Budapest Stock and Commodity Exchange.
+Börze is a sleek downtown restaurant serving uncomplicated traditional Hungarian food from early morning until midnight, seven days a week.
+Börze's moniker is a hat-tip to the enormous 1907 building across the street that used to be the Budapest Stock and Commodity Exchange.
 With red banquettes and a chic interior designed to the minute detail, Börze recalls a Keith McNally restaurant. .